 Which site is the reactive site of a molecule depends on the type of chemistry that's occurring.
 A redox reagent, as described earlier, will tend to act on the highest-priority functional group.
 Thus, in a molecule with an alcohol and a carboxylic acid, a reducing agent is more likely to act on the carboxylic acid than on the alcohol.
 For a reaction involving nucleophiles and electrophiles, reactions also tend to occur at the highest-priority functional group because it contains the most oxidized carbon.
-A nucleophile is looking for a good electrophile; the more oxidized the carbon, the more electronegative groups around it, and the larger partial positive charge it will experience.
-Thus, carboxylic acids and their derivatives are the first to be targeted by a nucleophile, followed by an aldehyde or ketone, followed by an alcohol or amine.
-Aldehydes are generally more reactive toward nucleophiles than ketones because they have less steric hindrance.

-The more oxidized the functional group, the more reactive it is in both nucleophile-electrophile and oxidation-reduction reactions.
+The more oxidized the functional group, the more reactive it is in both nucleophile-electrophile and oxidation- reduction reactions.